 iHerb recently earned a registration as a Good Manufacturing Practices (GMP) facility through NSF International.
 This registration verifies that iHerb’s warehousing and distribution processes meet the highest standards.
-The company’s Hebron, Kentucky, distribution facility opened in fall 2013 to meet the growing demand of its customers.
+The company’s Hebron, Kentucky, distribution facility opened in the fall of 2013 to meet the growing demand of its customers.
 The new facility is iHerb’s second distribution center in the U.S. following iHerb’s GMP registration in Perris, California.

 Good Manufacturing Practices (GMPs) are guidelines for manufacturing and quality assurance.
 The NSF has developed GMPs in compliance with the U.S. Food and Drug Administration (FDA) 21 CFR part 111 regulations.
-In order to ensure quality, iHerb has adopted NSF GMPs.
+To ensure quality, iHerb has adopted NSF GMPs.
 The program is available to manufacturers of raw materials, ingredients, and packaging companies.
 The NSF-GMP registration helps clients and retailers increase their confidence in the manufacturer’s processes and facilities for FDA inspection.

 Plant vitamin C